Sweetwater Estates in Port Orange

 Sweetwater Estates Market Scorecard

-Sweetwater Estates is currently a buyer-leaning market (limited data).
-About 6.0 months of supply, a median asking price of $665,000, and homes go under contract in about 6 days.
+Sweetwater Estates is currently a balanced market (limited data).
+Limited supply, a median asking price of n/a.

 Months supply